op7ic/amphunt/README.md

 ## getSpecificEvent.py

 This file extracts specific events and exports them to CSV file with the event number as file name.
-Please edit [config.txt](config.txt] and add appropriate API keys.
+Please edit [config.txt](config.txt) and add appropriate API keys.

 How to invoke: